Cadillac ATS: Development

-Cadillac, upon discovering that the public wanted something small and designed with consideration, began full-scale development of a compact car from 2009; that car being given the designation "ATS".
+Cadillac, upon discovering that the public wanted something small and designed with consideration, began full-scale development of a compact car in 2009, with said car being given the designation "ATS".
 The ATS was developed by GM engineers working principally at the General Motors Technical Center in Warren, Michigan, United States.
-General Motors invested US$190 million to upgrade the Lansing Grand River Assembly plant for ATS production which created 600 jobs in the result of a second shift of workers.
-GM began assembling vehicles intended for sale to customers on 26 July 2012.
 In August 2009, vice president of design Edward Welburn revealed a full-size styling buck of the ATS alongside the XTS luxury saloon.

-To establish parameters around which they would design the ATS, GM engineers benchmarked the 1999-2006 BMW E46 3 Series, which ATS chief engineer Dave Masch and his team regarded as the most dynamic and driver-focused iteration of the 3 Series.
-The engineers emphasized low weight when developing the ATS and their efforts resulted in a finished vehicle that weighs less than the BMW E46 benchmark.
-To achieve this result, Masch suggested that the engineering team disregarded certain GM product development rules that, had they been followed, would have resulted in a heavier vehicle.
+To establish parameters around which they would design the ATS, GM engineers benchmarked the 1999-2006 BMW E46 3 Series, which ATS chief engineer Dave Masch and his team regarded as the most dynamic and driver-focused iteration of the BMW 3 Series.
+The engineers emphasized low weight when developing the ATS, and their efforts resulted in a finished vehicle that weighed less than the E46 benchmark.
+To achieve this result, Masch suggested that the engineering team disregard certain GM product development rules that, had they been followed, would have resulted in a heavier vehicle.

 During the early development of the ATS, GM engineers determined that downsizing the GM Sigma II platform that underpinned the second-generation CTS would make the car too heavy, and that using an economical, front-wheel drive platform would sacrifice performance expected of a Cadillac sedan.
-Under the leadership of Dave Leone, GM engineers created a brand-new platform which was designed to be light and compact, to be capable of handling both rear- and all-wheel drive configurations and to have a near 50/50 weight distribution.
+Under the leadership of Dave Leone, GM engineers created a new platform designed to be light and compact, to be capable of handling both rear- and all-wheel drive configurations, and to have a near 50/50 weight distribution.
 The new platform developed by the GM engineers for the ATS was called the GM Alpha platform.